Abubakar101/face-analysis/README.md

 - Push it to AWS
 - Choose the right graphs (First One)
 - Remove the Cloudniary API and POST direct to Face++.
+- Add more instructions of how image can be uploaded, taken live and/or image's link can be given as well

 #### Logs
 - [May 03, 2018] - - Able to upload photos through Camera.